DAMUL (1985)

 Damul means someone who is bonded till death.

-This creation of Prakash Jha which won the National Award for Best Feature Film must also rate among his best and most honest of works.
+This creation of Prakash Jha which won the National Award for Best Feature Film must also rate among his very best and most honest of works.

 Comments